MaximeCautres/Bijections-Catalanes/README.md

 Here is available my bachelor's intership rapport.

-I worked on the research of involution on combinatorial objects count by the catalan numbers.
+I worked on the research of involutions on combinatorial objects count by the Catalan numbers.

 The 6 weeks Intership was done in the LaBRI (Laboratoire Bordelais de Recherche en Informatique) with Yvan Le Borgne as my